decentralized-identity/bbs-signature/draft-bbs-signatures.md

 To avoid ambiguity, each element passed to the hash or the xof function, including situations when multiple elements are supplied in a concatenated form, must first be encoded to an appropriate format, depending on its type.
 Specifically,

-- Points in G1 or G2 must be encoded using the `point_to_octets` implementation for a particular ciphersuite.
+- Points in G1 or G2 must be encoded using the `point_to_octets_g*` implementation for a particular ciphersuite.
 - Non-negative integers must be encoded using `I2OSP` with an output length of 8 bytes.
 - Scalars must be zero-extended to a fixed length, defined by a particular ciphersuite.
 - Octet strings must be zero-extended to a length that is a multiple of 8 bits.
 Then, the extended value is encoded directly.